awrou/CS109A_DogBreedClassification/EDA.md

 ![alt text](https://homepages.inf.ed.ac.uk/rbf/HIPR2/figs/sobmasks.gif)

 We will see that the first layer of our CNN's produce output very similar to a Sobel Transform, indicating that CNN's naturally pick up on edges from the outset.

-##22.
-Future Work

-In the future, we'd like to explore a huge amount of topics and ideas for improvement we stumbled upon in researching for this project.

-*   As mentioned above, we had a concern that there may be something problematic about cropping both the training and test set images, even though the cropping boundaries were provided in the original dataset.
-One potential idea is to train yet another classifier that is given bounding box information of a given image, and train a neural network to estimate a bounding box on a left-out test set.
-You would then use these two classifiers in concert with one another -- one classifier would predict a bounding box around the dog and crop the image, and the other classifier would predict on the cropped image.

-*  We wanted to experiment with GANs and other non-CNN networks in order to get our feet wet.
-Unfortunately, we couldn't find an application that was actuall suited for the prediction task at hand.
-One potential application is the use of GANs to enhance image augmentation, which has been done as recently as [2017](https://arxiv.org/pdf/1801.06665.pdf) on the Stanford Dog dataset

-* We would like to, in the future, learn how to generate adverserial examples to force our classifier to misclassify a given image with the addition of some noise.
-One interesting goal would be to craft a dog classifier that is robust to adverserial images.

-* It would be interesting to experiment with non CNN techniques, such as SVM's with linear kernels.
-We have seen [papers ](https://web.stanford.edu/class/cs231a/prev_projects_2016/output%20[1].pdf)that utilize interesting techniques such as 'facial keypoint detection' to extract key characteristics about dog faces using a CNN before doing SVM analysis.